Blockchain-Data-Analytics/Cardano_Enterprise/doc/03_Software.md

 * wal_level = 'logical'

 The database performance is directly dependent on the availability of enough RAM and the throughput of the disks.
 It is advisable to run PostgreSQL on a machine with enough disk space on SSD.
-Although, one could achive reasonable results with a hybrid approach using spinning disks for tables and placing the indezes on an SSD (tablesapce).
+Although, one could achive reasonable results with a hybrid approach using spinning disks for tables and placing the indexes on an SSD (tablespace).

 ### PostgreSQL proxies